tejomayonline/og-tag-scrapper/README.md

 # og-tag-scrapper

-og: tag scrapper is an api to scrap og tags / meta tags and return title, description, images in the api
+og tag scrapper is an api to scrap og tags / meta tags and return title, description, images in the api

+### Description
+Og Tag Scrapper exposes an api that will take a site url and return the meta tags values of `title`, `description`, and `images` used in the site.
+It will first try to find the Open Graph (og) meta tags on the site.
+If there any above of og tags not found it will fallback to site meta tags.

 ```sh
 POST  /